List of Rocky characters: Ivan Drago

-Ivan Drago (Иван Драго, played by Dolph Lundgren) is a boxer from the Soviet Union (present-day Russia).
+Ivan Drago (Иван Драго, played by Dolph Lundgren) is a boxer and former Infantry Captain from the Soviet Union (present-day Russia).
 He first appeared in the 1985 film Rocky IV, in which he is Rocky Balboa's rival and the main antagonist.
+He was trained in Soviet labs and given doses of PEDs.
+In Las Vegas, he easily defeated Apollo Creed in the second round, resulting in Apollo dying from severe brain trauma.
+His next bout was against Rocky in Moscow, where Rocky viciously knocked him out in the final round.

 In Creed II, it is revealed that after Ivan's loss to Rocky, Ivan was disgraced by the USSR, where he was shamed and kicked out of the country, tainting the Drago name forever.
 In 1990, Ludmilla gave birth to Viktor but soon after divorced him and left him to raise their son on his own in Ukraine.
-She is part of the Russian group that supports her estranged son Viktor in his rematch against Donnie Creed, despite Viktor's animosity towards her for betraying him and his father.
-During the 10th and final round of the match, Ludmilla leaves the arena in disgust when Viktor is knocked down again by Donnie.
-Ivan throws in the towel, realizing Viktor's safety is most important.
+Since then, he trained his son in boxing, during which Viktor defeated Creed for the title.
+In the rematch, as Creed was prepared to obliterate Viktor in the ring, Ivan threw in the towel to spare his son such a loss, giving Creed the victory.